Juanjdurillo/intro_unix/README.md

 	* `b` moves one page back
 	* `G` goes to the end of the page
 	* `xG` goes to the page x of the output
-	* `/keyword` goes to appearances of keyword on the output
+	* `/keyword` goes to appearances of the keyword on the output
 	* `q` terminates the command

 * `apropos (keyword)`: searches man pages for a given keyword